-Gifts offered from other sources (e.g., patients, families, service users) may be accepted if they are under a value of £50 and do not need to be declared to the ICB Governance Team for inclusion on the register.
+Gifts offered from other sources (e.g., patients, families, service users) may be accepted if they are under a value of £50 and do not need to be declared to the ICB Governance Team lead with designated responsibility for inclusion inclusion maintaining the register of gifts and hospitality, nor recorded on the register.

-Gifts valued at over £50 should be treated with caution and only be accepted on behalf of the organisation, not in a personal capacity and must be declared to the ICB Governance Team with designated responsibility for maintaining the register of gifts and hospitality.
+Gifts valued at over £50 should be treated with caution and only be accepted on behalf of the organisation, not in a personal capacity and must be declared to the Director of Corporate Governance and Involvement ICB Governance Team with designated responsibility for maintaining the register of gifts and hospitality.-and_recorded on the register.